Are You Feeling Conscious About Your Reading Glasses?

 But the bottom line is: Reading glasses don’t just make us look older to other people, they also make us feel older in ourselves.
 They are a constant reminder that our vision isn’t what it once was – and that’s before we even consider the many inconveniences of wearing glasses.
 From constantly losing or breaking your specs to keeping up with changing prescriptions and foggy lenses while cooking, there are many of these irritations to contend with.

 If you’re one of the many people who are tired or feeling conscious about your reading glasses, you might wonder…

 Many people may be willing to put up with the inconvenience of reading glasses.
 After all, you may only need to wear them when you’re reading.
 But the shortcomings of reading glasses don’t just cover their appearance and inconvenience, they may also be a less effective option than other alternatives.

-But the problems don’t end there, particularly for wearers of reading glasses.
-The Optometrist Christopher Kerr reported that four out of twelve ‘ready readers’ he picked up from high street stores had flaws and potentially “severe eye-straining faults”.
+To hit this point home, optometrist Christopher Kerr set out to test the quality of reading glasses that can be purchased on the high street.
+He reported that four out of twelve ‘ready readers’ he picked up from high street stores had flaws and potentially “severe eye-straining faults”.
 According to the report, only one pair was deemed satisfactory.